boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 --cache-type-k q4_0 --cache-type-v q4_0
 ```

+This experiment measures runtime behavior at large context sizes, not the model's ability to retrieve or reason over information located 200K tokens into the context.

 Prefill: 195105 tokens 4min 34s 711.45 tokens/s

 Prompt: Count the number of repetitions in this file